-The NHS in Wales underwent structural reconfiguration in 2009, with 22 Local Health Boards (LHBs) combined with 7 NHS Trusts to form 7 Local Health Boards.
+The NHS in Wales underwent structural reconfiguration in 2009 when 22 Local Health Boards (LHBs) combined with seven NHS Trusts to form seven Local Health Boards:

 Three NHS trusts remain:

 Since 2012 the NHS in Wales has been undergoing further reconfiguration in a bid to centralise some services, and to change the way services are delivered.
 There is an increasing emphasis on providing services closer to people’s own homes.

 The NHS in Wales continues to embrace ‘prudent healthcare’ principles in relation to how services are developed and provided.
 The principles are:

 - achieve health and wellbeing with the public, patients and professionals as equal partners through co-production

 - care for those with the greatest health need first, making the most effective use of all skills and resources